madogiwa0124/aikotoba/README.md

 class ApplicationController < ActionController::Base
   include Aikotoba::Authenticatable

-  # NOTE: You can also implement the get authenticated account process as follows.
+  # NOTE: You can implement the get authenticated account process as follows.
   alias_method :current_account, :aikotoba_current_account
+  helper_method :current_account

-  # NOTE: You can also implement the authorization process as follows
+  # NOTE: You can implement the authorization process as follows
   def authenticate_account!
     return if current_account
     redirect_to aikotoba.new_session_path, flash: {alert: "Oops.
 You need to Signed up or Signed in." }